prequel-dev/cre/README.md

 ### Schema

 The Common Relability Enumeration Schema is located in [cre-schema.json](cre-schema.json).
-Learn more about [CRE specification](http://docs.prequel.dev/cres/cre-spec) and [rule syntax](http://docs.prequel.dev/rules/syntax).
+Learn more about the [CRE specification](http://docs.prequel.dev/cres/cre-spec) and [rule syntax](http://docs.prequel.dev/rules/syntax).

-### CREs
+### CRE Rules

-CRE rules are located in the [`rules/`](rules/) folder.
+* CRE rules are located in the [`rules/`](rules/) folder.
 Each CRE is placed in its own folder.
-Tags and categories are also located in this folder in the [`rules/tags`](rules/tags/) subfolder.
+* Tags and categories are also located in this folder in the [`rules/tags`](rules/tags/) subfolder.

 ### Rule Builder

-A rule builder executable is provided to combine individual CREs into one rules document for a problem detector.
+A builder executable is provided to combine individual CREs into one rules document for a problem detector.
 The rule builder generates and adds rule hashes derived from the content of the rules.
 The rule hash will only change if the content of the rule changes.
 It also validates tag and category references and ensures there are no duplicate IDs.

 ### Playground